 Judge Laura Redmond Mack

-Laura Redmond Mack has been chief judge of the 29th District Court in the city of Wayne for the last 14 years.
-She is a director of the Michigan Association of Treatment Court Professionals, and serves on the State Court Administrative Office Trial Court Performance Measures, Mental Health Advisory, and Education Committees.
-In addition to her district court docket, Judge Mack presides over the Western Wayne County Regional Behavioral Treatment Court (RBTC), which originated in October, 2013.
+Laura Mack recently retired as District Judge for the 29th District Court in Wayne.
+She was Chief Judge of that court for 16 years.
+She is currently a director for the Michigan Association of Treatment Court Professionals and Families Against Narcotics’ Northwest Wayne County chapter, and is President of the Rotary Club of Wayne.
+She also serves on the State Court Administrative Office Mental Health Advisory Committee, the Governor’s Mental Health Diversion Council Incompetent to Stand Trial Workgroup, and on the Wayne County Jail Diversion Committee.
+Judge Mack continues to preside, together with Judge Breeda O’Leary, over the Western Wayne County Regional Behavioral Treatment Court (RBTC), which originated in October, 2013.
 The RBTC is a dynamic collaboration between the criminal justice and community mental health systems.
 In 2015, the program expanded to include 11 Wayne County District Courts.
-Also during her tenure at the 29th District Court, Judge Mack started teen court, truancy diversion, and eviction diversion programs to further collaborate with disparate systems to solve community problems.
-In 2017, she was honored to receive a Woman in Law - Class of 2017 award from Michigan Lawyers Weekly for her mental health and other outreach activities.
-Before her appointment to the bench in 2003, Judge Mack practiced law in the areas of tax, estate, and retirement planning at Seyburn Kahn, P.C.
+During her tenure at the 29th District Court, Judge Mack also started teen court, truancy diversion, eviction diversion, and internship programs to further collaboration among disparate systems to solve community problems.
+In 2017, she was honored to receive a distinguished Woman in Law award from Michigan Lawyers Weekly for her mental health and other outreach activities.
+Before her appointment to the bench in 2003, Judge Mack practiced law in the areas of tax, estate, and retirement planning at Seyburn Kahn, P.C. in Southfield.

 Kelly has a daughter who has been fighting the battle against heroin for more than eight years, and she knows all too well the hardships that parents face when their loved ones are struggling with addiction.
 Kelly is passionate about raising awareness about the dangers of drug misuse and addiction, educating the public, and helping to support families that are dealing with loved ones in recovery or in active addiction.
 Kelly is a warm-hearted, caring person who puts others before herself, and exhibits this as an active volunteer member in her community.
 She is making it her life mission to positively improve the statistics in the battle against this ongoing drug epidemic.